 Hesse

 In addition to rolling out the €49 ticket, Hesse is preparing a reduced ticket for statewide transport for people on benefits.
-Anyone receiving housing benefit, citizen allowance, or social assistance will be eligible for a reduced ticket for €31 a month, granting them access to all local and regional transport within Hesse.
+Anyone receiving housing benefit, citizens' allowance, or social assistance will be eligible for a reduced ticket for €31 a month, granting them access to all local and regional transport within Hesse.
 It would not, as with the €49, be valid nationwide.

 Mecklenburg-West Pomerania